-Hi, I’m Shub.
 In the fall of 2007, my wife and I went through a difficult pregnancy.
-In particular, the decision about whether to undergo invasive and expensive genetic tests daunted us.
+In particular, the decision about whether to undergo invasive, risky and expensive genetic tests daunted us.

-There were plenty of sources of information and resources: friends, family, the Internet, helplines, genetic counselors, even academic literature.
+There were plenty of sources of information and resources: friends, family, the Internet, helplines, genetic counselors, even medical literature.

-We had both too much and too little information—too much to separate relevant from irrelevant and too little about our particular situation.
+We had both too much and too little information—too much to separate relevant from irrelevant and too little about our particular situation and our needs.
 What we really wanted was not just information, but the right information to help make a decision that worked for us.
 We had to make one of the toughest decisions of our lives with insufficient and impossible-to-find information.
-We simply wanted to know what did other couples like us (in their 30s and having their first baby) do?
+We simply wanted to know what did other couples like us do?
 What tests did they choose to have and why?
-Which of their treatments did they seek?
+Which of their treatments did they find to be effective?
 What did doctors do when faced with the same situation themselves?
-And, always lurking in the background, what was covered in our insurance plan?
+What was covered by our insurance plan?
 And, what would we have to pay for ourselves?
 Questions that remained unanswered despite Google and everything else that is available.

-I realized this didn’t have to be the case, and that by providing others with the right information to face their health situations, I could help people make hard decisions more quickly, more cost effectively, and with ease.
+I realized this didn’t have to be the case – by providing people with the right information and smart tools to face their health situations, I could help people make better health decisions with greater confidence, more cost effectively, and with ease.
 Patients are happier and healthier and their healthcare payers benefit from lower health costs.
 I founded WiserTogether in early 2008, a few weeks after our daughter was born.

 Founder & CEO, WiserTogether, Inc.